andre-the-giant/astroblog/src/pages/posts/job-searching-is-tough-and-rejection-hurts.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: "Job searching is tough and rejection hurts.
 I feel it too!"
 pubDate: 2025-04-29
 description: "Job searching is exhausting and rejection can feel deeply personal.
-Here’s how I handle rejection, what practical steps I take to improve my applications, and why you’re not alone in this."
+Here's how I handle rejection, what practical steps I take to improve my applications, and why you're not alone in this."
 image:
   url: "rejection.jpg"
   alt: "This is how I feel after every rejection letter"